RIOT-OS/RIOT/examples/gcoap/README.md

 # gcoap Example

-This application provides command line access to gcoap, a GNRC implementation of CoAP.
-See the [CoAP spec][1] for background, and the Modules>Networking>GNRC>CoAP topic in the source documentation for the structure of the implementation.
+This application provides command line access to gcoap, a high-level API for CoAP messaging.
+See the [CoAP spec][1] for background, and the Modules>Networking>CoAP topic in the source documentation for detailed usage instructions and implementation notes.

 We support two setup options for this example: